Bridging the Digital Divide: Creating a Personalized Telehealth Experience

 A digital experience is only as good as the technology on which it relies.
 When investing in telehealth technology, evaluate the quality of the equipment (e.g., cameras and microphones) and the ease of the user interface.
 Poor quality or overly complex equipment can lead to distractions, glitches, and miscommunication — all of which can negatively affect the provider-patient encounter and could potentially increase the risk of adverse outcomes.

 Privacy and security also are important considerations with technology, as research has identified privacy concerns as a barrier to telehealth adoption.4 To address these concerns, select HIPAA-compliant technology and explain to patients the safeguards that have been put in place to protect them and their health information.
-(Note: Although telehealth regulations were eased during the COVID-19 pandemic, providers should anticipate that stricter guidelines will return.)
+(Note: Although telehealth regulations were eased during the COVID-19 pandemic, the public health emergency expired on May 11, 2023.
+The U.S. Department of Health and Human Services Office for Civil Rights provided a 90-day transition period for covered healthcare providers to comply with the HIPAA Rules with respect to their provision of telehealth.
+The 90-day period ended on August 9, 2023.5)

 Technology can be intimidating, frightening, or confusing for some patients.
 Thus, investing effort in educating patients about these services and setting realistic expectations is prudent.
 For example, in some instances, patients might want telehealth appointments for situations that warrant in-person visits.
 Other times, patients might be reluctant to use telehealth even though it would be beneficial.

-Discuss with patients which services and types of appointments are available through telehealth (based on the aforementioned algorithm or decision tree and selection criteria), and assure them that the practice is dedicated to providing high-quality care during telehealth encounters.
+Discuss with patients which services and types of appointments are available through telehealth (based on the aforementioned algorithm/decision tree and selection criteria), and assure them that the practice is dedicated to providing high-quality care during telehealth encounters.

 Like any new technology introduced into practice, telehealth presents risks if it’s not used appropriately.
 Hence, education and training on telehealth also are critical for the healthcare team involved in facilitating and conducting telehealth services.
 Consider participating in training in preparation for handling both the technical and human aspects of telehealth encounters.
-For example, running mock patient appointments can help the entire team become comfortable with communicating digitally.
+For example, running mock patient appointments can help the team become comfortable with digital communication and troubleshoot any technical glitches.

 Physical Space and Appearance